-Seems easy enough to answer this question at first blush, but not really.
-When one sneezes and suffers arm pain resulting in a temporary period of blocked sensory and control ability, which usually lasts seconds, one wonders if this spontaneous reaction could lead to the loss of the supervision of a vehicle.
+Yes, but not regularly.
+It seems easy enough to answer this question at first blush, but not really.
+When one sneezes and suffers arm pain resulting in a temporary period of blocked sensory and control ability, which usually lasts seconds, one wonders if this spontaneous reaction could lead to the loss of a moving vehicle’s supervision.

-The arm pain intensity, location and time it affects the person can vary with some people having pain in the shoulders and lower arm and others having pain and numbness in the elbow.
-For some people, this pain lasts for the length of the sneeze, while others it dissipates within seconds.
-But for some individuals, the pain can last for a couple of minutes and go from the location of the arms to the hands and fingers before going away completely.
+The arm pain intensity, location, and time it affects the person can vary, with some people having pain in the shoulders and lower arm and others having pain and numbness in the elbow.
+For some people, this pain lasts for the length of the sneeze, while for others, it dissipates within seconds.
+For some individuals, the grief can last for a couple of minutes.
+For other patients, the pain can go from the arms’ location to the hands and fingers before going away ultimately.

 Some individuals have pain and tingling in either one or both arms, and in some cases, the pain may happen in the chest area.
-Pain in the arms and chest is often associated with cardiovascular disease.
-And this is true especially in cases where the pain radiates from the shoulder at the base of the neck and down to the fingers.
-Pain during or after sneezing does is not associated with cardiovascular disease, but other issues may cause the pain.
+Pain in the arms and chest remains associated with cardiovascular disease radiating from your shoulder, your neck’s base, and down your fingers.

-The act of sneezing causes a temporary pressure on the spine.
+The act of sneezing causes temporary pressure on the spine.
 So this means neck and spinal problems with the pain traveling through these nerves.
-And that can result in pain in the shoulders, arms, hands, fingers and some case the chest.
+And that can result in pain in the shoulders, arms, hands, fingers, and sometimes the chest.

 In some cases, doctors stop the pain in the arms or shoulder through proper medical treatment for the underlying condition.
 So treating your pinched nerve or herniated disc may be the answer.
 Getting a diagnosis from a physician is the first step.
 And your doctor may ask questions about the location of the pain and how long it lasts after sneezing.

 The doctor often requests an X-ray of the spinal cord or MRI, identifying the neck or back problem.
-If the problem is a pinched nerve, the physician may recommend physical therapy.
-Chiropractic treatments and acupuncture may also be recommended to relieve the condition.
+The physician may recommend physical therapy if the problem is a pinched nerve.
+Chiropractic treatments and acupuncture may clinically become advised to relieve the condition.

-Exercise is recommended for the person with a muscle strain.
-If the cause is inflammation of the spinal cord or a back injury, doctors often recommend ice and heat.
-Or anti-inflammatory medications may be prescribed for the condition.
+Exercise often remains part of the muscle strain recovery process.
+If the cause is spinal cord inflammation or a back injury, doctors often recommend and prescribe ice, heat, and anti-inflammatory medications for this condition.

 The question of whether or not this condition could cause a car accident is plausible.
 As of yet, we have not located any sources that catalog reports of sneezing and car accidents.
-Hypothetically speaking, if a person is suffering badly enough from this condition, he or she could be liable for negligence.
-But that assumes this situation leads to a pileup or crash on the freeways, tollways, or highways in the U.S.
+Hypothetically speaking, if a person is suffering badly enough from this condition, they could be liable for negligence.
+But that assumes this situation leads to a pileup or crash on U.S. freeways, tollways, or highways.